Hotel for Dogs (film): Plot

-Orphans 16-year-old Andi and 11-year-old Bruce swindle a pawn shop owner in order to buy food for their dog, Friday.
-However, they are quickly caught and brought to the police station where they get picked up by their social worker Bernie Wilkins who takes them back to their foster parents, Lois and Carl Scudder, who do not appear to care for either Andi, Bruce, or their dog.
+Orphaned siblings Andi and Bruce swindle a pawn shop owner in order to buy food for their dog, Friday.
+However, they are quickly caught and brought to the police station where they get picked up by their social worker, Bernie Wilkins who takes them back to their foster parents, Lois and Carl Scudder, who do not appear to care for either Andi, Bruce, or even Friday.
 Despite his sympathy for the siblings, Bernie warns them against deliberately getting into trouble in order to escape their foster parents.

-The next morning, Friday leaves to look for food, only to be caught by Animal Control.
-Desperate and worried, Andi and Bruce go into a local pet shop to ask if anybody has seen him.
-They meet Dave and Heather, who advise them to check the pound.
-They learn that Friday is there but cannot be claimed without their parents present, so they bribe the guard to get Friday back.
-While walking home, they discover a gang of youths committing a crime, causing them to flee before the police arrive.
-They look for Friday who has taken shelter in an abandoned hotel, where they find a tiny Boston Terrier and an English Mastiff.
+The next morning, Friday leaves to look for food, only to get caught by animal control.
+Andi and Bruce go into a local pet store to see if anybody has seen him, and meet Dave and Heather, who advise them to check the pound.
+They learn that Friday is there but cannot be claimed without their parents present, so they bribe one of the guards to get Friday back.
+While walking home, they flee from a crime scene and find Friday taking shelter in an abandoned hotel, where they find a tiny Boston Terrier and an English Mastiff.
 They name them Georgia and Lenny and leave Friday at the hotel for the night.

-The next day, Bruce stays at the hotel to keep the dogs quiet, while Andi heads to the same pet shop to get some food for the dogs, where she runs into Dave and Heather again.
+Bruce stays at the hotel to keep the dogs quiet, while Andi gets some food for the dogs, where she runs into Dave and Heather again.
 Andi lies to them that their parents often rescue dogs, causing Dave to ask her to take in three more dogs that nobody seems to want to adopt, which she reluctantly agrees.
-With six dogs to look after, the friends set about trying to get the hotel in a decent state to accommodate the dogs' needs, with help from a local boy named Mark (Troy Gentile), as they rescue more stray dogs to occupy the hotel.
+With six dogs to look after, the friends think about getting the hotel into a decent state to accommodate the dogs' needs, with help from a local boy named Mark, and rescue more stray dogs to occupy the hotel.